Shop Setup

 Quick answer

 For most beginners, the best dust collection setup starts with a shop vac, a decent hose setup, and tool-by-tool collection at the source.
-As your shop grows and you add machines like a planer or table saw, a dedicated dust collector can make a lot more sense.
+As your shop grows and you add machines like a planer, jointer, or cabinet-style table saw, a dedicated dust collector can make more sense.
 The key is to start practical, not perfect.

 Why dust collection matters